Gauravsunil/goodhealth/README.md

 This project is deployed using heroku and here the link- https://goodhealth.herokuapp.com

 # How to run
 # Step1-
 Install all the packages using npm install

 # Step2-
 Now to need to run project using npm start
+# Step3-
+Run it on browser using https://localhost:3000

 # Features-